Prakash-Haldar/Sudoku_Solver/README.md

 # Sudoku_Solver
-A project based on Data Structures i.e. Recursion and Backtracking
+Used c++ to solve  9*9 Sudoku solver using Recursion and Backtracking